 About Us

-The mission of the Ruth J. Simmons Center for Race and Justice is to address the persistent inequities caused by racism and to propose policies and practices that can help to eliminate those inequities.
-The Center will host scholarly symposia, house research fellows, and foster outreach programs that are aimed at understanding the complex interplay between racial discrimination and differentiation and conceptions of justice.
-It will be a convener and facilitator of research-based conversations that help frame national discussions about how we can eliminate racial injustice and foster greater equality in our society.
+The mission of the Ruth J. Simmons Center for Race and Justice is to understand persistent inequities, particularly those faced by rural residents, through robust and evidence-based research.
+The Center will host scholarly symposia, house research fellows, and foster outreach programs.
+The Center will also produce original research that is impactful and innovative.
+It will serve as a convener and facilitator of research-based conversations that help frame national discussions on how we can encourage full participation and citizen engagement.

-The work of the Center is to engage in innovative research and implement programming that highlights ongoing challenges to racial equality, facilitates conversations that mitigate bias, and offers substantial policy recommendations to decision makers.
-We will engage in transformational and interdisciplinary public history projects that advance our understanding of how to achieve racial justice.
+The Center’s work is to engage in groundbreaking research and implement programming that highlights ongoing challenges to full democratic participation by all citizens and facilitates conversations between stakeholders and researchers.
+We will engage in transformational and interdisciplinary public history projects that help increase overall knowledge of PVAMU and Texas history as well as train student researchers in archival methods, community-engaged scholarship, and professional presentations.